Fadiga de alarmes em hospitais

 04How do hospitals reduce alarm fatigue?

 Hospitals reduce alarm fatigue through patient-specific threshold customization, interdisciplinary alarm management committees, tiered alert prioritization, and IT-based filtering tools.
-A 2025 PubMed ICU study found a structured interdisciplinary intervention reduced red technical alarms by 61.1%, and Johns Hopkins reported a 24–74% reduction across six units.
+A 2025 PubMed ICU study found a structured interdisciplinary intervention reduced red technical alarms by 61.1%, and Johns Hopkins reported a 24 to 74% reduction across six units.

 05Does reducing alarm volume increase patient risk?